Terry Nichols: The bombing

 On September 22, 1994, Nichols and McVeigh rented a storage shed and began gathering supplies for the truck bomb.
 In late September or early October, Nichols and McVeigh stole dynamite and blasting caps from a nearby quarry.
 Nichols began purchasing large quantities of ammonium nitrate fertilizer and storing it in three rental storage units.
 Nichols also robbed an Arkansas gun dealer who had befriended him and McVeigh at various gun shows.
+The men were heavily influenced by the techniques used in the 1993 World Trade Center bombing which involved similar bombs.

 In February 1995 Nichols bought a small house in Herington, Kansas, with a cash down payment.
 In March 1995, he bought diesel fuel.
 On April 14, Nichols gave McVeigh some cash, according to McVeigh.
 On April 16, Easter Sunday, Nichols and McVeigh drove to Oklahoma City to drop off the getaway car.
 On April 18, the day before the bombing, Nichols helped McVeigh prepare the truck bomb at a lake near Herington.
 McVeigh remarked about Nichols's and Fortier's partial withdrawal from the plot, saying they "were men who liked to talk tough, but in the end their bitches and kids ruled."
 Nichols was at home in Kansas with his family when the bomb went off.

 On April 21, 1995, Nichols learned he was wanted for questioning, turned himself in, and consented to a search of his home.
 The search turned up blasting caps, detonating cords, ground ammonium nitrate, barrels made of plastic similar to fragments found at the bombing site, 33 firearms, anti-government warfare literature, a receipt for ammonium nitrate fertilizer with McVeigh's fingerprints on it, a telephone credit card that McVeigh had used when he was shopping for bomb-making equipment, and a hand-drawn map of downtown Oklahoma City.
 Nichols was held as a material witness to the bombing until he was charged on May 10.

 Investigators also combed the Decker, Michigan, farm of James Nichols where Terry Nichols and McVeigh had stayed intermittently in the months preceding the bombing.
 James was held in custody on charges that he made small bombs on the farm but was released without charges on May 24, with the judge saying there was no evidence he was a danger to others.